antonfirsov/docs/2018/11-Nov/ML.NET/v07-release-MLNET-Blog-Post.md

        <img src="v07-release-MLNET-Blog-Post-images/Pipeline.png" alt="Pipeline icon">
     </td>
     <td>
-       ML.NET pipelines are very flexible and have a wide variety of data transformations for pre-processing and featurizing data (e.g. processing text, images, categorical features, etc.).
+       ML.NET offers a variety of data transformations (e.g. processing text, images, categorical features, etc.).
+However, some use cases require application-specific transformations, such as calculating <a href="https://en.wikipedia.org/wiki/Cosine_similarity">cosine similarity</a> between two text columns.
+We have now added support for custom transforms so you can easily include custom business logic.
     </td>
   </tr>
 </table>

-However, there might be application-specific transformations that would be useful to do within an ML.NET pipeline (as opposed to as a pre-processing step).
-For example, calculating [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between two text columns (after featurization) or something as simple as creating a new column that adds the values in two other columns.

-This is where the `CustomMappingEstimator` comes in.
-It allows you to write your own methods to process data and bring them into the ML.NET pipeline.
-Here is what it would look like in your pipeline:
+The `CustomMappingEstimator` allows you to write your own methods to process data and bring them into the ML.NET pipeline.
+Here is what it would look like in the pipeline:

 ```csharp
 var estimator = mlContext.Transforms.CustomMapping<MyInput, MyOutput>(MyLambda.MyAction, "MyLambda")